Polydisperse polymer fractionation between phases: Results and Discussion

 Since the MW distribution in the condensed phase differs from the overall MW distribution, one may ask: is the coexistence curve itself sensitive to the MW distribution?
-In Fig. 3, we explore this question at the cloud point for the distributions from Table 1 by calculating the coexistence curves, expressed as $\chi(\phi_t)$.
+This sensitivity has been found in previous studies of polydisperse distributions~\cite{sollich2001predicting}; here, we show how it can be easily quantified using our method.
+In Fig.~\ref{Figure3}, we explore these features at the cloud point of the condensed phase in Fig.~\ref{Figure3}(a-d) (when the condensed phase first appears at $\nu=0$ with increasing polymer volume fraction) and the dilute phase in Fig.~\ref{Figure3}(e-h) (when the dilute phase first appears at $\nu=1$ with decreasing volume fraction) for the distributions from Table I by calculating the coexistence curves, expressed as $\chi(\phi_t)$.
 Note that each point along the coexistence curve corresponds to a unique MW distribution in each phase, but the phase diagram is simplified by projecting all phase compositions onto the coordinate $\phi_t$.
-In each plot, a thin dashed black line is plotted that matches the result if the polymer were purely monodisperse at the weight-average MW (Table 1).
+In each plot, a thin dashed black line is plotted that matches the result if the polymer were purely monodisperse at the weight-average MW (Table I).
+For one distribution in each set, the cloud and shadow curves are plotted together in Fig.~\ref{Figure3}(i-l) with a linear scale on the $x$-axis.
+The cloud curve corresponds to $\nu=1$ on the condensed phase branch and to $\nu=0$ on the dilute phase branch.
+The corresponding shadow curve corresponds to $\nu=0$ on the condensed phase branch and to $\nu=1$ on the dilute phase branch.

 Clearly, the larger the polydispersity of the sample, the greater the shift of the coexistence curve from what one would expect for a monodisperse sample.
-This trend is most clearly seen for the normally distributed samples in Fig. 3(a) with varying standard deviation.
+This trend is most clearly seen for the normally distributed samples in Fig.~\ref{Figure3}(a,e) with varying standard deviation.
 Further, the degree of shifting in the coexistence curve becomes more significant at larger values of $\chi$, as the phase equilibrium becomes more dominated by the larger MW components.
 These shifts can be significant, considering that the $\phi_t$ axis is plotted with a logarithmic scale.
-There is further sensitivity of the phase diagram as the volume fractions of the condensed phases change, as shown in Fig. S2.

 There are also cases where the coexistence curve is less sensitive to the MW distribution.
-For example, the modified-Poisson distributed samples in Fig. 3(b) exhibit a weak shifting of the curve, which is only relevant at large $\chi$.
-Regardless of the ratio between peaks, the bimodal distributions in Fig. 3(c) are dominated by the higher MW peak regardless of the ratio between the peak heights.
+For example, the modified-Poisson distributed samples in Fig.~\ref{Figure3}(b,f) exhibit a weak shifting of the curve, which is only relevant at large $\chi$.
+Regardless of the ratio between peaks, the bimodal distributions in Fig.~\ref{Figure3}(c,g) are dominated by the higher MW peak at $\nu=0$ and by the lower peak at $\nu=1$ regardless of the ratio between the peak heights.
+The largest deviations from the monodisperse behavior are found for the Flory-Schulz distribution in Fig.~\ref{Figure3}(d,h), which is consistent with the extreme fractionation in these distributions with longer tails.